rajington/windowsapp/README.md

 - move focus to the closest window in a given direction
 - and more!

-## How To Use

-Run the app.
-Then create your config file at `~/.windowsapp.{coffee,js}` and put some code in it.
-Then reload the config file from the menu.
-(You may want to bind a hot key to reload the app during testing for convenience.
-Or you can toggle the auto-reload option from the menu.)

-You can use either `~/.windowsapp.coffee` or `~/.windowsapp.js`.
-If both exist, whichever was edited more recently will be used.
-If you want to force the other one to be loaded, use `touch` on the file.

-Your config file has access to [underscore.js (1.4.4)](http://underscorejs.org/).

 Note: if your config file fails to load for some reason, all your key bindings are un-bound (as a precaution, presuming that your config file is in an unpredictable state).
 They will be re-bound again next time your config file is successfully loaded.

-### Auto-reload config feature

-If you enable this feature, then Windows.app will watch for changes in `~/.windowsapp.coffee`, `~/.windowsapp.js`, or the directory `~/.windowsapp`, intended as a fine place to put files you `require`.
-Any time the contents are changed in either of these files, or any file in the entire `~/.windowsapp` tree, the config is reloaded.

-Note: if your editor likes to backup your files into the same directory, you may want to change that first, or it'll mess with auto-reload.

 ## Example Config